github/training-kit/paths/electron/distributing/04-celebrate.md

   ## Congratulations! :tada:

   Now you've really done it - you've created a multi-platform application, packaged it, and you're sharing it!
-Explore the [Electron community](https://electron.atom.io/community/), and build fantastic applications.
+Explore the [Electron community](https://electron.atom.io/community/), and keep building fantastic applications.